 With her family by her side, Cody remains committed to her passion for ballet, eager to guide the next generation of dancers.

 With a foundation in classical ballet and an academic background in Dance Science, Psychology, and Sport Management, I approach teaching through both an artistic and scientific lens.
-I believe that informed dancers are empowered dancers.
-By integrating principles from Pilates, yoga, and wellness education into my classes, I strive to create a learning environment where dancers can explore movement with intention, reduce injury risk, and build long-term physical resilience.
+I believe informed dancers are empowered dancers.
+By integrating principles from Pilates, yoga, and wellness education into my work, I aim to create an environment where dancers can explore movement with intention, reduce injury risk, and build long-term resilience.

 Jaclyn Sartore

-Pre-Professional Division: This program is designed for dedicated students who are nearly ready for full-time training or who may have external academic commitments and are "in transition" towards our full-time program.
-The two professional divisions collaborate in certain instances to create a smoother transition into the final phase of training.
+Pre-Professional Division: This program is designed for younger dedicated students who are nearly ready for full-time training or who may have external academic commitments and are "in transition" towards our full-time program.

 Holly Nieman